-Chrissy Teigen and other Tokyo-bound passengers back in LA after 'mix-up'
+Plane returns to LAX after flying with wrong passenger for hours, airline says

 Story highlights

-- Chrissy Teigen was aboard the flight with John Legend
+- Chrissy Teigen, John Legend were aboard the flight

 - Four hours into the flight, the plane returned to LAX